browserengineering/book/book/styles.md

 character.
 Whitespace is insignificant, so there's no data to return.

 Parsing functions can fail.
-For example, it's often helpful to check that there's a certain piece of text at the current location:
+For example, it's often helpful to check that there's a certain piece of text at the current location (and not return it, as it is purely syntatic):

 ``` {.python}
 def literal(self, literal):